modularizer/heap/README.md

    * other permanent or long-term changes that significantly affect the value of the home
  * [Negotiable] Owning >[x] number of dogs/cats/pets
    * while terms of most contracts are negotiable and hopefully very lenient, there may be certain restrictions aimed at reducing significant depreciation of the home and prevent cat lady / hoarder situations
-   * e.g. some constract may limit the number of pets to reduce the risk of pet damage to the home (potentially having >3 pets could require approval or negotiations with the investor)
+   * e.g. some contracts may limit the number of pets to reduce the risk of pet damage to the home (potentially having >3 pets could require approval or negotiations with the investor)
  * [Negotiable] Right to rent the home
   * this may vary from contract to contract and the % of rental income that goes to the investor may vary as well
   * in some contracts, renting the home may not be allowed at all